liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 Wouldn't it be nice to install and deploy your Liferay artifacts to a repository?
 Great news!
 Maven lets you install your artifacts both to local and remote repositories.
 This means that you can share Maven repositories privately with your team or with the public.
+A local repository can actually refer to two types of Maven repositories, so both will be discussed here to avoid confusion.

+- A *local .m2* repository holds your own downloaded artifacts and the artifacts you install to it.
+This is your personal repository that is automatically referred to when packaging your Liferay Maven projects locally.
+- A *local* repository is used by companies that restrict access to a public network.
+Therefore, local repostories are provided on local intranets to allow employees to use and share Maven artifacts.

-Your *local* repository holds your downloaded artifacts and the artifacts you install to it. *Remote* repositories are for sharing artifacts either privately (e.g., within your development team) or publicly.
-You can also share artifacts on a local intrantet, if accessing a public network is not an option.
-To learn more about using artifact repositories see Maven's
+*Remote* repositories are for sharing artifacts either privately (e.g., within your development team) or publicly.
+These repositories require that you have public network access.
+To learn more about using artifact repositories, see Maven's
 [Introduction to Repositories](http://maven.apache.org/guides/introduction/introduction-to-repositories.html)
 guide.